How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Setup under incremental learning

 \section{Setup under incremental learning}

 Following \citet{fudenberg2018speed} and \citet{liang2022dynamically}, we start by describing the problem under a stylized setting where time is continuous and information arrives gradually in the form of Gaussian increments.
-In statistics and econometrics, this framework is also known as diffusion asymptotics \citep{adusumilli2021risk,wager2021diffusion,fan2021diffusion}.
+In statistics and econometrics, this framework is also known as diffusion asymptotics \citep{adusumilli2021risk,fan2021diffusion,wager2021diffusion}.
 The benefit of the continuous time analysis is that it enables us to provide a sharp characterization of the minimax optimal decision rule; this is otherwise obscured by the discrete nature of the observations in a standard analysis.
-Section \ref{sec:Formal-properties} describes how these asymptotics naturally arise under a limit of experiments perspective when we employ $n^{-1/2}$ scaling for the treatment effect.
+Section \ref{sec:Formal-properties} describes how these asymptotics naturally arise under a limit of experiments perspective when we employ small-cost asymptotics and a local-to-zero scaling for the treatment effect.

 The setup is as follows.
 There are two treatments $0,1$ corresponding to unknown mean rewards $\bm{\mu}:=(\mu_{1},\mu_{0})$ and known variances $\sigma_{1}^{2},\sigma_{0}^{2}$.
+It is without loss of generality to take $\sigma_{1}^{2},\sigma_{0}^{2}$ to be known in the current setting, as they could otherwise be completely determined in an instant from the quadratic variations of the signal processes $x_{1}(\cdot)$ and $x_{0}(\cdot)$, defined below in (\ref{eq:diffusion=000020process=000020-=0000201}).
 The aim of the decision maker (DM) is to determine which treatment to implement on the population.
-To guide her choice, the DM is allowed to conduct a sequential experiment, while paying a flow cost $c$ as long as the experiment is in progress.
-At each moment in time, the DM chooses which treatment to sample according to the sampling rule $\pi_{a}(t)\equiv\pi(A=a\vert\mathcal{F}_{t}),a\in\{0,1\}$, which specifies the probability of selecting treatment $a$ given some filtration $\mathcal{F}_{t}$.
-The DM then observes signals, $x_{1}(t),x_{0}(t)$ from each of the treatments, as well as the fraction of times, $q_{1}(t),q_{0}(t)$ each treatment was sampled so far:
+To guide her choice, the DM conducts a sequential experiment, while paying a flow cost $c$ as long as the experiment is in progress.
+At each time-point $t$, the DM samples a treatment according to the sampling rule $\pi_{a}(t)\equiv\pi(A=a\vert\mathcal{F}_{t}),a\in\{0,1\}$, which specifies the probability of selecting treatment $a$ given some filtration $\mathcal{F}_{t}$.
+The DM then keeps track of the signals, $x_{1}(t),x_{0}(t)$ from the two treatments, as well as the fraction of times, $q_{1}(t),q_{0}(t)$ each treatment was sampled so far:

-Here, $W_{1}(t),W_{0}(t)$ are independent one-dimensional Weiner processes.
+Here, $W_{1}(t),W_{0}(t)$ are independent one-dimensional Wiener processes.
 The experiment ends in accordance with an $\mathcal{F}_{t}$-adapted stopping time, $\tau$.
 At the conclusion of the experiment, the DM chooses an $\mathcal{F}_{\tau}$ measurable implementation rule, $\delta\in\{0,1\}$, specifying which treatment to implement on the population.
 The DM's decision thus consists of the triple $\bm{d}:=(\pi,\tau,\delta)$.